finos/common-domain-model/docs/product-model.md

-The output of the qualification function is used to populate the `productQualifier` attribute of the `ProductTaxonomy` object, which is created when a `ContractualProduct` object is created.
+The output of the qualification function is used to populate the `productQualifier` attribute of the `ProductTaxonomy` object, which is created when a `NonTransferableProduct` object is created.
 The product taxonomy includes both the product qualification generated by the CDM and any additional product taxonomy information which may come from the originating document, such as FpML.
 In this case, taxonomy schemes may